Summer Internship Program

 Extension interns make a difference

-During your stay in one of our 106 counties, your job as an Extension intern won't revolve around grunt work.
+During your stay in one of our 108 county/city office, your job as an Extension intern won't revolve around grunt work.
 You'll be helping Extension agents make a difference — whether on a farm or urban center — through programs like Master Gardeners, pesticide training, diabetes cooking classes, and 4-H camp.
 Through Cooperative Extension internships, you'll get a firsthand view of careers in Extension and do community-changing work with agents who are Virginia Tech faculty members.
 You might be helping a family and consumer science agent teach parents how to build a safer environment for their children or working with an agriculture and natural resources agent to protect the environment we all share, showing students how to avoid chronic diseases with healthy food with the help of a 4-H agent or helping community leaders set up and run a farmers market.

 If you're interested in a career in Extension, completing an internship will put you a big step ahead of the competition.
 We are constantly looking for talented individuals who want to enable people to improve their lives through an educational process that uses scientific knowledge focused on issues and needs.